kazijawad/Smack/README.md

 let USER_ADD_URL = "\(BASE_URL)user/add"
 ```

+4. Start MongoDB Daemon and API under `ChatAPI/`

-4. Click play to build the app and run on the iOS Simulator
+5. Click play to build the app and run on the iOS Simulator

 ## Built With